-One little guy I have right now is responding very well to the verbal cue, “Hide your lips” to produce an /m/ sound when he watches me model this sound.
+One little guy I have right now on my caseload is responding very well to the verbal cue, “Hide your lips” to produce an /m/ sound when he watches me model this sound.

-When he can do “m”, or even if he can’t, keep modeling “mama” in speech often so he begins to imitate it, even if it’s not in context, or purposeful just yet.
+When a child can produce an “m” sound, or even if he can’t, keep modeling “mama” in speech often so he begins to imitate it, even if it’s not in context, or purposeful just yet.

 I hope these ideas help your child begin to say this magic word!
-AND you have to promise NOT to complain when he says it so much in a few years that it makes you crazy, but that’s a whole different post!!!
-Laura
+Pretty soon I hope you’re hearing “Mama!
+Mama!” all the time.
+Then you have to promise NOT to complain when he says it so much in a that it makes you crazy, but that’s a whole different post!!!